firebase/genkit/docs/flows.md

 ### Flow steps

 In the last example, you saw that each `generate()` call showed up as a separate step in the trace viewer.
-Each of Genkit’s fundamental actions show up as separate steps of a flow:
+Each of Genkit's fundamental actions show up as separate steps of a flow:

 *   `generate()`